-Here are some examples of former projects knitted from the top to the bottom and as I think of them and reflect on the wearing of them, none of my thoughts ever have me going back to the direction in which I knitted the garment.
+Here are some examples of former projects knitted from the top to the bottom.
+As I think of their wearability over time, none of my thoughts ever have me thinking about the direction in which I knitted the garment.

 The below are knitted from the bottom up, a much more natural way for me to think of knitting only because I’ve done so much more of it:

 You can see the variety of necklines, shapes, and styles.
 Each of these had sections knitted separately, then sewn or crocheted together in the end.

 Even though I am more comfortable knitting in, what I perceive a more traditional methodology, I am enjoying discovering the advantages of knitting in this this direction.
 Or any other as our creative minds might allow.

 12 responses to “Top Down vs. Bottom Up”

 I have seen some bottom-up patterns where the body is knit in one piece, making openings for the armholes.
 Therefore no seams necessary.
 One of the other disadvantages of seamed patterns is if you are using a verigated yarn, the yarn patterning won’t match up at the seams.
 However, after taking MANY finishing classes, I must admit I actually like doing seams!! 😜

 When knitting my tapestry dress, I needed more than one dye lot amount. (hand dye lots only come in 10 skein amounts.)
 I very strategically knitted with the same dye lot both front and back in a pattern so when I crocheted the seams, the same dye lot was at the same spot and lined up perfectly.
 In looking at my current finished project which has no side seams and feeling the weight and durability of it, as cute as it is, I am wishing it had seams.
 This has been a really great conversation and I thank you for joining in!